jshin313/PicoCTFStreamNotes/README.md

-  ; push fgets parameters (LIFO order) push eax ; eax is where fopen stores the file ptr (3rd parameter of fgets) push 64  ; number of characteres to read (2nd parameter of fgets) push 0x80DC11C ; this is a random address in memory Gynvael found to write our flag (use IDA or Ghidra to find some blank memory)
+  ; push fgets parameters (LIFO order) push eax ; eax is where fopen stores the file ptr (3rd parameter of fgets) push 64  ; number of characteres to read (2nd parameter of fgets) push 0x80DC11C ; this is a random address in memory Gynvael found to write our flag (use IDA, Ghidra, or objdump to find some blank memory)

-  mov eax, 0x8052660 ; fgets address (Use IDA or Ghidra to find this) call eax
+  mov eax, 0x8052660 ; fgets address (Use IDA or Ghidra or objdump to find this) call eax

   mov eax, 0x8050320 ; puts address